 March 5, 2012 – April 16, 2020

-I’ve started and stopped this post more time that I can count as it’s the most difficult sentences I will ever have to write.
+I’ve started and stopped writing this more times than I can count as it’s the most difficult sentence I have ever had to write.
 Deep breath.
 Here goes.

-Yesterday afternoon, on April 16, 2020, our sweet Callie passed peacefully and without pain at home with my husband and I right at her side.
+On April 16, 2020, our sweet Callie passed peacefully and without pain at home with my husband and I right at her side.
 It was exactly 10 months to the day of her being diagnosed with DIPG.
-Yes, it was expected given her prognosis but also unexpected as yesterday began just as it had always done – Pancakes and TV shows.
+Yes, it was expected given her prognosis, but also unexpected as yesterday began just as it had always done – pancakes and TV shows.

 I will say this though…

 People always talk about how we fight cancer.
 That if we are tough enough, or brave enough we could defeat the beast.
 And we were up for that challenge.
 Bring it on.
 Radiation, clinical trials – we’ve got this.

 But that’s not always the case.
 Many times during Callie’s journey that notion of “fighting” wouldn’t sit well with me.
 Fighting implies that there is a winner and a loser and our girl was up against the toughest competitor.
 Fighting is exhausting.
 DIPG is brutal, awful and the deadliest form of childhood brain cancer.
 Terminal upon diagnosis.
 “She has about a year,” they told us.
 “We can shrink the tumor.
 We can slow its growth.
 But it will come back.”
 Fight that?
 We are strong but that battle would be uphill both ways.
 DIPG is relentless.
 But we wouldn’t give up.